 Austin Grad will accept up to 30 hours of college credit through the College Board’s College Level Examination Program (CLEP) or Advanced Placement (AP).
 The minimum credit-granting scores for CLEP is 50.
 Students desiring credit for AP courses will need to contact the Office of the Registrar for details concerning acceptable AP scores.
 All students who request credit through CLEP or AP must have official test scores sent directly to the Office of the Registrar by the College Board.

-All students are required to successfully complete the Bachelor of Arts Comprehensive Exit Exam in their final semester in order to qualify for graduation.
+In order to complete your program of study, you must successfully complete the Bachelor of Arts in Christian Studies Final Exit Assessment in their final semester in order to qualify for graduation.